 Social media networks are unavoidable platforms via which you need to promote a mobile app in every way available.
 Most potential users have a profile on some kind of social media network, be it Facebook, Twitter, or Instagram.

-Advertising on social media networks makes it possible to quickly and inexpensively promote the application.
+Advertising on social media networks makes it possible to quickly and inexpensively promote the app.
 At a bare minimum, include links to pages in stores on all your personal and corporate profiles because it’s free.
 Then you can order paid posts with announcements, both before the launch and at the final release.
 And lastly, take advantage of the built-in advertising network, with either paid clicks or views of social media ads.

 If you’ve created a simple mobile app, then you won’t need video tutorials for it — people will figure it out.
 But if it performs complex functions, such as accounting, then training videos will help explain to beginners how to use them.

-The presence of instructions could be why users prefer your application over similar ones.
+The presence of instructions could be why users prefer your app over similar ones.
 Guides are even useful for mobile games, if they’re more complicated than clickers because they make it easier to have fun.

 When recording tutorials, try to break them down into short videos of up to 10 minutes.
 Don’t try to fit explanations for several functions into one video.
 It’ll be easier if each tutorial reveals how a separate function operates.